UCI-GDIM31/w0-setup-check-in-chickennuggetdino/README.md

 ### Development

 1. Programming (any languages/ frameworks)
+    Basic python, java and java script from ap cs, beginner in C#.

-2. Game development (any engine)
+3. Game development (any engine)
+    Code.org and unity.

-3. Unity
+4. Unity
+   Experimented with it and started following tutorials.

 ### Programming & Game Development Concepts